IPAM Provider (Avi Vantage)

 - Add IPv4 and/or IPv6 networks for IP address allocation.

 - Click on Add Subnet.

-- Enter the subnet address under IP Subnet.
+- Specify the subnet address under IP Subnet.

 - Enable Add Static IP Address Pool to specify the pool of IP addresses.
 Enter the range of the pool under IP Address Pool.